 I asked for the job and he said he would try me out.
 Well that worked and I had a nice paying weekend job with 4 hours each weekday night.
 The job was mostly sitting around so I could study and even watch TV in the truckers lounge (if the bosses weren't around!).
 I was still making real money!

 No young man likes driving the family station wagon around, especially as a Senior.
 So I wanted to buy a car; my very first one.
 Dad, ever supportive, said we could see his cousin, a car dealer, the next time we drove up to Michigan to visit the Grandparents.
 Worked for me.

 I ended getting a little Peugeot.
 It was yellow with red wheels and burned as much oil as it did gas I think but I loved it.
 I think I paid $350 for it, tax title and license.
 I drove that little thing in the snow and rain to school, to events and yes, even on a few dates (few and far between).

 My Next Cars

-Upon graduating from High School in Terre Haute, I enrolled in Indiana State University.
+Upon graduating from High School in Terre Haute, I enrolled in Indiana State University, which was adjacent to downtown Terre Haute.
 It was convenient and I could live at home.
-I continued to work as a night watchman and weekends at the steel mill and summers I raked it in, now having some viable experience.
+I continued to work as a night watchman on weekends and then at the steel mill in summer I raked it in, now having some viable experience.
 They called me 'Slick' as I was usually covered in paint!

 I traded in my little yellow car for a nice new 1964 Volkswagen Beetle.
 Great mileage, even though gas was still under 50 cents/gal.
 That lasted me about 8 months until a bus sideswiped me and I rolled it!